Applying for Residence in Portugal

 - Residence Permit of the Member State of residence;

 - Scientific Research Scholarship, or

-- Hosting Agreement.
+- Hosting Agreement and

 Under no. 2 of article 91-B, researchers admitted in Investigation Centres officially recognised (list to be defined by the members of the Government responsible by the area of sciences and higher education, see nº.
 5) are exempted from submitting the documents supporting the means of subsistence, accommodation and registration within social security, when applicable.

 - The granting of a residence permit shall entail: the absence of any fact which, if known to the competent authorities, would preclude the granting of the visa; Absence of conviction for a crime which in Portugal is punishable by a custodial sentence of more than one year; The applicant is not within a period of prohibition of entry into the national territory, following an expulsion measure from the country; No indication in the Schengen Information System; No indication in SEF’s Integrated Information System for non-admission purposes, under article 33 of the Aliens Act

 - In case the stay in national territory is less than 180 days for each 360-day period (Short Term Mobility), the researcher in mobility is exempted from the compliance of any formalities, and the valid passport is required only, under the condition that he/she is not forbidden of entering the Schengen Area